gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/_index.md

 * [Internal IDP]({{< relref "internal-idp" >}}) - Stroom acts as its own identity provider and manages the user accounts itself.
   This is the default.
 * [External IDP]({{< relref "external-idp" >}}) - A 3rd party identity provider, such as KeyCloak, Cognito or Google, holds the accounts; **Stroom performs the sign in** by redirecting the browser to it.
-* [Edge Proxy RP]({{< relref "edge-proxy" >}}) - A 3rd party identity provider holds the accounts, but **an authenticating reverse proxy in front of Stroom performs the sign in** (an AWS Application Load Balancer with Cognito, NGINX with oauth2-proxy, etc.) and passes Stroom a verified identity with each request.
+* [Edge Proxy RP]({{< relref "edge-proxy" >}}) - A 3rd party identity provider holds the accounts, but **an authenticating reverse proxy in front of Stroom performs the sign in** (an AWS Application Load Balancer, NGINX with oauth2-proxy, etc., against Cognito, Entra ID, KeyCloak or any other provider) and passes Stroom a verified identity with each request.

 Not sure which you have?